Sorry, you need to enable JavaScript to visit this website.

 Self-directed online brokerage account

-A self-directed online brokerage account is the most common type.
-You can open this type of account with most major brokerage firms.
+You can open a self-directed online brokerage account with most major brokerage firms.

 These brokerage accounts are the most hands-on since you’re responsible for choosing your own investments.
 The self-directed brokerage account is intended for knowledgeable investors who understand the risks associated with the account.
 This option may not be suitable for those who don’t feel comfortable selecting their own asset allocation.